Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 Integration is made through services as Web Services.
 The model employed is quite simple: There are two endpoints, one specific for authorizing, capturing and canceling transactions, and another for operations such as transaction query.
 These two URLs will receive HTTP messages via POST, GET, or PUT methods.
 Each type of message must be sent to an address identified through "path".

 * **POST**- The HTTP POST method is used in the creation of a transaction.
-* **GET**- The HTTP GET method is used for querying existing resources.
+* **PUT**- The HTTP PUT method is used for update existing resources.
 For example, capturing or canceling a previously authorized transaction.
 * **GET**- The HTTP GET method is used for querying existing resources.
 For example, transaction query.

 In order for you to enjoy all the features available in our API, it is important that you first understand the concepts involved in processing a credit card transaction.